 - Run the McAfee removal tool to remove McAfee software completely.

-- Restart your computer.
-After you’ve removed McAfee Security Software everything should be working as usual.
+- After you’ve removed McAfee Security Software everything should be working as usual.

-- When Safe Mode starts, open File Explorer and go to C:\Windows\System32\drivers directory.
+- When Safe Mode starts, open File Explorer and go to the following directory:

 After doing that, restart your PC and the problem should be completely resolved.
 Keep in mind that this isn’t a system file, so you can also remove it if you want.

-- List of options will appear.
+- A list of options will appear.
 Select Troubleshoot > Advanced options > System Restore.

 - Now select your username and enter your password.